 Untreated diabetes can lead to neuropathy, or nerve damage, which can cause numbness, pain, and other symptoms in your legs and feet.
 The experienced podiatrists at Premier Foot & Ankle Center treat the foot and ankle complications of diabetes, including neuropathy.
-For your convenience, there are offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, Sherman and Plano, Texas.
+For your convenience, there are offices in McKinney, Dallas, Frisco, Allen, Mesquite, Celina, Sherman, Irving, and Plano, Texas.
 For more information about neuropathy and diabetic foot care, schedule an appointment online or over the phone.

 Neuropathy is a general term for nerve damage or nerve disease.
 Peripheral neuropathy refers to damage to your peripheral nerves that send signals from your brain and spinal cord to your limbs.
 A common complication of diabetes, neuropathy can cause problems with your feet, legs, hands, and arms.

 Diabetic neuropathy can result from uncontrolled blood sugar, which affects your circulation.
 Your feet are especially vulnerable to circulatory problems because they’re located farthest from the heart.
 Even if you don’t have issues with blood flow, your heart has to work harder to supply your feet with blood.

 When you have uncontrolled blood sugar, your circulation gets worse.
 If the nerves in your feet don’t receive the oxygen they need, they may sustain nerve damage.

 Neuropathy interferes with your nerves’ ability to send signals, causing symptoms that can be extremely painful and disabling.
 The condition is manageable, but without treatment, you may be unable to reverse nerve damage.

 In the early stages of diabetic neuropathy, it’s common to feel tingling sensations in your legs and feet.
 Your legs and feet may also feel numb or weak, and you may not be able to feel temperature changes.